Private equity, property investors put Greek investment sprees on ice

 But following the election of the leftist, anti-austerity Syriza government in January, the purchase was quietly cancelled in April, after "taking into consideration the recent developments," a statement on Piraeus's website showed.

-Blackstone bought a 10 percent stake in property developer Lamda for 20 million euros in July 2014.
+Blackstone (BX.N) bought a 10 percent stake in property developer Lamda (LMDr.AT) for 20 million euros (14.43 million pounds) in July 2014.
 Lamda had signed an agreement to develop the site of the former Hellenikon airport but Syriza halted the plan, branding the sale of prime coastal property to Lamda as "scandalous".

 Lamda's stock has fallen 14.3 percent since Blackstone invested in July 2014 but losses could mount when trading on the Athens bourse, shut since June 26, finally resumes.